 Andy Warhol is best known for creating iconic Pop art paintings of Campbell's soup cans and Marilyn Monroe in the 1960s.
 With the Factory, his New York City studio, he made films (such as Chelsea Girls) and championed bohemian performers (including Edie Sedgwick and Nico) that he deemed superstars.
 He also co-founded Interview magazine and presciently declared that everyone in the future will be world-famous for 15 minutes.
-To celebrate what would have been the artist's 89th birthday, here are a dozen things you might not know about Warhol.

 1. HIS PARENTS WERE POOR IMMIGRANTS FROM CENTRAL EUROPE.